What makes a motorcycle glove “wind-proof”?

 (Not Windproof, but Still Beneficial)

-Some glove features add wind protection, but aren't technically windproof:
+Some gloves are good for wind protection, but aren't technically windproof:

 - Leather Gloves: leather is highly wind resistant, though we stop short of calling it windproof without the lamination.
 Still, it’s the best wind protection youll find in a glove that is not labeled "windproof".